jivimberg/jivimberg.github.io/source/_posts/2020-05-09-the-whiteboard-interview-is-broken.markdown

 We make candidates write code on a whiteboard where refactoring is virtually impossible.
 We don’t allow them to look stuff up on Google or bounce ideas off a teammate.
 They’re supposed to have all the knowledge required to solve the problem in their head and come up with a good solution on the spot.
 To make matters worse, they’re placed under an artificial time constraint with the added stress of being watched perform.

-At their best whiteboard interviews can testify to a good level of puzzle solving, some knowledge of data structures, and the ability to retain multiple indexes in your head to simulate a whiteboard code execution.
+At their best whiteboard interviews can testify to a good level of puzzle-solving, some knowledge of data structures, and the ability to retain multiple indexes in your head to simulate a whiteboard code execution.
 All skills specifically [learned and practiced for the occasion][1].
 A whole industry has spawned around helping engineers ace the whiteboard interview: [books][2], [platforms][3], [talks][4].
 And don’t get me wrong, they really work!

 But whiteboarding fails to test for things that more closely correlate to _good_ software development.
 It says nothing about whether the candidate can write clean code.
 It doesn’t tell you if they can navigate a project and introduce changes.
 If they’re good at refactoring code and working at the right level of abstraction.
 If they know how to design and evolve an API.
 If they’re proficient at troubleshooting and debugging issues.
 In essence, whiteboarding fails at telling us whether the candidate can write maintainable code that will last longer than the 40 minutes of the typical coding interview.